Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Hamamatsu (浜松)

-Industrial city meaning 'Beach Pine,' birthplace of major companies like Yamaha and Honda, with a rich musical instrument manufacturing heritage
+Industrial city meaning 'Beach Pine,' birthplace of major companies like Yamaha and Honda, with a long musical instrument manufacturing history

 Kumamoto (熊本)